nive/nive_cms/readme.md

 The package will soon be released as stable 1.0 version.
 For a better package management the previous `nive` package has been split up into several smaller packages.

-If you are updating from version 0.9.11 or older please read `update-0.9.11-to-1.0.txt`.
+If you are updating from version 0.9.11 or older please read `nive/update-0.9.11-to-1.0.txt`.
-Version 0.9.12 is compatible.
+If you are updating from version 0.9.12 read `changes.txt`.

 ## Source code
 The source code is hosted on github: https://github.com/nive/nive_cms